Working with the SecurityFramework

 parameter.

-If not set, the command line will request the password when it is required. - Set either
+If not set, the command line will request the password when required. - Set either

 --notimestamp

-If you want to sign with CAdES-T, additionally a timestamp configuration file is necessary and the--timestampconfiguration <path to timestampconfiguration file>
+If you want to sign with CAdES-T, an additional timestamp configuration file is necessary and the--timestampconfiguration <path to timestampconfiguration file>

 ...by means of Visual Studio®